 Residency - University of Modena Hospital

-Medical School - Universita' Rovira i Virgili (Reus)
+Medical Education - Universita' Rovira i Virgili (Reus)

 Liver Transplantation, Hepato-Pancreato-Biliary Surgery, Long Term Outcomes of Liver Transplant Patients, Immunosuppression, Hepatitis B.C., Liver and Pancreas Transplantation, Liver Transplantation in HIV Positive Patients, Living Donor Liver Transplantation, Laparoscopic liver surgery